 All articles submitted to this journal are peer-reviewed.
-The AMS has a single blind peer-review process in which the reviewers know who the authors of the manuscript are, but the authors do not have access to the information on who the peer reviewers are.
+The Journal of the AMS has a single anonymous process in which the reviewers know who the authors of the manuscript are, but the authors do not have access to the information on who the peer reviewers are.
 The AMS uses Centralized Manuscript Processing for initial submissions to AMS journals.
 The preferred method of submission is to upload a PDF file using the Initial Manuscript Submission form.

 If a paper copy is being forwarded to the AMS, the following information is required with the submission (note that all contact information, particularly email addresses, must be supplied to avoid delay):

 - Name of the journal to which the paper is submitted

 - Contact information including email address and mailing address

 - The author should suggest an appropriate Editor to review the paper

 No paper that has been previously published, or is being considered for publication elsewhere, should be submitted to the American Mathematical Society, nor may a paper that is under consideration by the American Mathematical Society be submitted elsewhere.